 The use, distribution, sale or possession of alcohol, marijuana, or other non-prescription drugs is strictly prohibited by District policy.
 Presenting oneself for work under the apparent influence of alcohol, marijuana or other non-prescription drugs is prohibited.
 No employee shall be permitted to begin or continue work while under the apparent influence of alcohol, marijuana or other drugs.
-Any employee in the possession of or testing positive for alcohol, marijuana (except if in possession of a state issued medical marihuana card) or other non-prescription drugs while on the premises will be subject to disciplinary action up to and including dismissal, within the sole discretion of the District.
+Any employee in the possession of or testing positive for alcohol, marijuana or other non-prescription drugs while on the premises will be subject to disciplinary action up to and including dismissal, within the sole discretion of the District.
 In the event the District, in its sole discretion, determines that an employee may be under the influence of alcohol, marijuana or other non-prescription drugs, the employee will be required, as a condition of continued employment, to immediately submit to testing at a facility selected by the District.
 An employee who refuses to submit to testing may be disciplined up to and including termination.